📌 The 30-Second Version

 At the very start of the transaction, write down the title company's main switchboard number and your closing attorney's office number from each firm's official website.
 Not from an email.
 Not from a business card someone handed you.
 From the firm's website.
 Keep that paper number with your transaction file.

 Before initiating ANY wire, call that paper number and verbally confirm the wiring instructions with someone you've spoken to before.
 Read the routing and account numbers back digit-by-digit.
 Confirm the receiving bank name matches the firm.
 The r/RealEstate community top reply on the canonical $400K Silicon Valley case (417 upvotes): "Confirming the wire instructions with the title company, on the phone or in person, is essential."
 This rule defeats every variant on this page.
-The five variants below are different ways the scammer tries to circumvent it.
+The three variants below are the three ways scammers try to circumvent it.

 An email from the closing attorney's known address arrives 48 hours before closing with "updated" wiring instructions.
 The email matches every prior email perfectly because the scammer has been in the attorney's inbox for weeks.
 The buyer wires the closing funds to a different bank than the one originally provided.